BSN to DNP

 UF was one of the first universities in the state to begin offering the BSN to DNP (postbaccalaureate) program.
 The DNP program is available online!*

-The BSN to DNP program will be 93 credits and last 2 1/2 years for full-time study and 4 1/2 to 5 years for part-time study.
+The BSN to DNP program is 93 credits and take approximately 2.5 years of full-time study and 4.5 to 5 years of part-time study.

 The BSN to DNP program are offered in the following specialties: